wwcodeportland/hacktoberfest2018/README.md

 ### :zap: Where to start:

-You're welcome to find an issue in this repo, and submit a Pull Request if you'd like to practice your git workflow, or just interacting with open source in a more low risk way.
+You're welcome to find an issue in this reposetory, and submit a Pull Request if you'd like to practice your git workflow, or just interacting with open source in a more low risk way.

 There are also many major companies participating in Hacktoberfest, that have issues marked for first time contributors.
 You can find some of these below: